 Building Department is responsible for plan review, inspection and building code interpretation services for the residents and businesses of West Linn.
-Expenses are split between overhead expenses and personnel-related.
-Major current projects include the new middle school on Dollar Street, and small subdivisions around town.
+Expenses are split between overhead expensens and personnel-related.
+Major current projects include the new middle school possibly coming up on Dollar Street, continuing new home construction on the Icon Subdivision off of Rosemont and Parker Road, and several current/upcoming residential subdivisions.